Stanford University Tuition and Fees

 Financial Aid

 To help with Stanford tuition, more than two-thirds of students receive financial aid of some kind, whether it’s student loans, grants, or scholarships.
-Stanford is need-blind for all students who are U.S. citizens, permanent residents, or undocumented students, regardless of where they attended high school.
+Stanford is “need-blind” for all U.S. citizens, permanent residents, and undocumented students, regardless of where they attended high school.
 This means that your financial need will not be a deciding factor on your application.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include: